Using QSVT for Fixed-point Amplitude Amplification

 ) # verify conventions. minus is due to exp(-i*phi*z) in qsvt in comparison to qsp

-Create the full QSVT Model
+Creating the Full QSVT Model

 @qfunc